nodetool-ai/nodetool/docs/nodes/nodetool/audio/analysis.md

 ## ChromaSTFT

 This node creates a chromagram from a waveform or power spectrogram to identify different pitch classes in an audio signal.
-#### Applications
+Applications:
-- Chord recognition in music: Helps in identifying the chords used in a piece of music.
+- Chord recognition in music
-- Music genre classification: Assists in distinguishing the genre of a piece based on the unique pitch classes used.
+- Music genre classification based on pitch content

-#### Notes
-- Parameters 'n_fft' and 'hop_length' control the resolution of the chromagram.
-A higher 'n_fft' or lower 'hop_length' increases frequency resolution, but decreases time resolution, and vice versa.

 **Tags:**